-- A nuanced understanding of archaeological evidence for the convict experience and systems of punishment and reformation within which the wider Australian convict system operated.
+- Understand specialised archaeological evidence for the convict experience and systems of punishment and reformation within which the wider Australian convict system operated.

-- Advanced knowledge of the skills and latest techniques for excavating convict heritage sites with specific references to best practice for site-based fieldwork, illustration methods, digital recording, and artefact management.
+- Apply advanced skills and the latest techniques for excavating convict heritage sites with specific references to demonstrate best practice for site-based fieldwork, illustration methods, digital recording, and artefact management.

-- A sophisticated appreciation of the methods used to clean, catalogue, store and exhibit historic resources in accordance with international Museum and World Heritage standards.
+- Appreciate the sophisticated methods used to clean, catalogue, store and exhibit historic resources in accordance with international Museum and World Heritage standards.

-- Extensive experience with group design and hosting of a local exhibition of 2020 project discoveries for the wider Tasmanian public, in addition to social, print, and broadcast media.
+- Collectively design and host a local exhibition of annual project discoveries for the wider Tasmanian public, in addition to social, print, and broadcast media.

 |Timetable||View the lecture timetable | View the full unit timetable|